engsofjvolfe/frontendmentor/pod-request-access-landing-page/README-template.md

-# Frontend Mentor - Ping coming soon page solution
+# Frontend Mentor - Pod request access landing page solution

-This is a solution to the [Ping coming soon page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ping-single-column-coming-soon-page-5cadd051fec04111f7b848da).
+This is a solution to the [Pod request access landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/pod-request-access-landing-page-eyTmdkLSG).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents